Sairyss/domain-driven-hexagon/README.md

 Also an alternative for creating an object may be a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) just to give this primitive a semantic meaning.

-**Note**: Do not include Value Objects in dtos, commands, events, database models, projections etc. Transform them to primitive types first.
-Value Objects should be used only within the same bounded context.
-It is a bad practice to send them to different contexts, to a command/event bus, saving them to the database etc. because this creates coupling.
+**Note**: Do not include Value Objects in objects that can be sent to other processes, like dtos, events, database models etc. Serialize them to primitive types first.

 Example files: